pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --user general option
 ^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--user/-u`` general option is a string that is the user name on the WBEM server if a user name is required by the WBEM server to authenticate the client.
+The argument value of the ``--user/-u`` general option is a string that is the user name on the WBEM server if a user name is required by the WBEM server to authenticate the client.